qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_html_frame.rst

    HTML frame, the HTML Source properties |nix|

-* In :guilabel:`URL` you can enter the URL of a webpage you copied from your internet browser or select an HTML file using the browse button |browsebutton|.
+* In :guilabel:`URL` you can enter the URL of a webpage you copied from your internet browser or select an HTML file using the browse button |browseButton|.
 There is also the option to use the Data defined override button, to provide an URL from the contents of an attribute field of a table or using a regular expression.
 * In :guilabel:`Source` you can enter text in the textbox with some HTML tags or provide a full